aDecoy/rust-workshop/src/examples/module3/rust_app/README.md

 If you're struggling, you can find a solution on GitHub.
 Try it on your own first, if you're finding it difficult that's good.
 It means you're learning.

+Working with enums:

+4. Change User to be an enum, that is either a "Standard" user or a "Premium" user. (place all user data that used to be inside "User" into a struct called UserDetails)

 # Hint og teori
 * Se på module3 teori https://rustfor.net/docs/category/data-types